-Continuous Home Radon Testing from 0 to 999.9 pc i/L Electronic Radon Gas Alarm
+Radon Monitor for Continuous Home Radon Testing , An Electronic Radon Gas Alarm

-Safety Siren Pro 3 HS71512 digital radon gas alarm for home safety: know your radon gas levels.
+Safety Siren Pro 3 HS71512 digital radon gas alarm for home safety: know radon gas levels.
 Radon gas causes lung cancer .
 Plug in.
-48 hours later, you see the first radon level reading.
-Learn if a house needs radon mitigation .
+48 hours later, the first radon level displays.
+Know if your house needs radon mitigation .
 This electronic radon monitor is the only EPA evaluated radon gas alarm , the Safety Siren Pro 3 Electronic Radon Gas DetectorHS71512 from Family Safety Products.

 Numeric LED radon gas detection level display range: .1 to 999.9 in pCi/L. Short and long term readings.